DreamCom: Finetuning Text-guided Inpainting Model for Image Composition: Conclusion

 \section{Conclusion}

-In this paper, we have proposed an embarrassingly simple baseline for image composition, that is, finetuning the pretrained text-guided inpainting model on a few reference images of one subject.
-We have also contributed a new dataset named MureCom, which could facilitate the research on multi-reference image composition.
+In this paper, we have proposed a simple baseline for image composition, \ie, finetuning the pretrained text-guided inpainting model equipped with masked cross-attention and self-attention on a few reference images of the same foreground object.
+We have also contributed a new dataset named MureCom, which could significantly facilitate the research on multi-reference image composition.

 { }